Moataz-Elmesmary/Genomics-Project/README.md

 # Genomics Project
 ## Diabetes Prediction :arrow_down_small:

 Web App depends on ML in Detecting diabetes in its early stages so that doctors can treat it.
-Also how it`s related to heart problems and its effect.
 ### *Still Working on it* :memo: